Coopersmith Career Consulting | Evaluated Learning Experience

 March 2021 - Present.

-Ethics of Wealth (ETH-400) is a course which explores Torah values and ethics regarding money, wealth and work.
-Utilizing traditional sources from the Bible, Talmud, and their classic commentaries as well later rabbinic sources, the course will consider topics such as financial self-sufficiency and its significance, financial planning and investing, as well as vocational and professional options for employment.
-It will also examine how issues relating to money play a role in mitzvah observance and personal character.
+Ethics of Wealth (ETH-400) explores Torah values and ethics regarding money, wealth and work.
+Utilizing traditional sources from the Bible, Talmud, and their classic commentaries as well later rabbinic sources, students consider topics such as financial self-sufficiency and its significance, financial planning and investing, as well as vocational and professional options for employment.
+Other topics focus on how issues relating to money play a role in mitzvah observance and personal character.

 In the upper division baccalaureate degree category, 3 semester hours in Jewish Studies, Philosophy, History, Ethics, or Education (5/21).